The Missing Variable: Socio-Technical Alignment in Risk Evaluation: Definitions

 \subsection{AI system}

 Based on the \cite{euaiactEuropeanUnionArtificial2024}, we define an AI system as a machine-based system designed with varying degrees of autonomy to perform tasks that traditionally require human intelligence, such as learning, prediction, recommendation, problem-solving, natural language processing, and decision-making.
+For instance, an end-to-end pipeline that first preprocesses an input image, then feeds it to a deep learning model that classifies the image according to the objective, and returns a probability score for the different classes.